 So whilst mortgage payment protection provides cover, it focuses more on the short term and of course, does not cover death.

 Products & Services from the leading financial brands

-Though your mortgage provider will advise you to take out a mortgage life insurance policy, there are other alternatives available.
+Though your mortgage provider will advise you to take out a mortgage cover, there are other alternatives available.

-Whole life insurance- Typically the most expensive form of life insurance cover, whole life insurance covers you for the remainder of your life.
-Unlike term life insurance, your family is guaranteed a pay-out no matter when you die (as long as you keep up with your premium payments).
-The pay-out can be used to pay off the remaining balance on a mortgage amongst other things.
+Whole life insurance- Typically the most expensive form of cover, whole life policies cover you for the remainder of your life.
+Unlike term life cover, your family is guaranteed a pay-out no matter when you die (as long as you keep up with your premium payments).
+The pay-out can be used to pay off the remaining balance on a mortgage, amongst other things.